What is Mulch used for?

 On the surface (pun intended) there’s an easy answer.
 Mulch is any material that is laid or spread over the surface of the ground as a covering.
 If we dig a little deeper though, it gets a bit more complicated since there are so many types of mulch.

 I can assure you that there aren’t different types of mulch for aesthetic reasons only.
-Some are better at holding in moisture, or better at weed control as an example.
+Some are better at holding in moisture, or better at weed control for example.
 The type of mulch you need will vary depending on your goal.
 To determine what mulch you need, you’ll have to learn what each type of mulch is and what it’s good for.

 Are you trying to do your part in helping to reduce, reuse and recycle?
 If yes, then rubber mulch might be an excellent choice for you.
 It works well for landscaping and gardening and is fantastic as an outdoor flooring material.

 Rubber mulch is usually made from tie rubber which has either been chopped up or shaved from tractor-trailer tires when they are being retreaded.
 While rubber mulch isn’t organic, it does serve some organic purposes.

 For example, rubber mulch is much better at insulating soil from heat compared to wood mulches.
 Also, rubber is non-porous, so no moisture gets absorbed and lost as it makes its way through the mulch into the soil below.

 Rubber mulch is very popular and used as a ground cover for playgrounds.
 It’s safer for children than wood mulch since it does a better job of breaking falls thanks to its elasticity, and it doesn’t biodegrade and need to be replaced every couple of years.